fjebaker/sesto-2024/presentation/main.typ

       )
     ]
   )

-  // TODO: figure showing how we decompose the source into volumes
-  // Reason how we can treat each annulus as an off axis point and weight it

   #cbox(fill: PRIMARY_COLOR, width: 100%, text(fill: SECONDARY_COLOR)[
     Each ring *modelled by a single point source*.
 Totals are weighted sums: e.g. emissivity